cncf/velocity/docs/top30_chart_creation.md

 - Now we need more data for Apache from their jira, first copy file from previous data range `cp data/data_apache_jira.csv data/data_apache_jira_20240701_20250701.csv`
 - New approach (works, but terribly slow): `./apache_jira.sh '2024-07-01 00:00:00' '2025-07-01 00:00:00'` and/or `[REST=1] ./apache_bugzilla.sh '2024-07-01 00:00:00' '2025-07-01 00:00:00'`. `REST=1` can be used once Apache Bugzilla switch to a newer REST API (not yet).
 - Final line for Apache should be: `ruby update_projects.rb projects/unlimited_both.csv data/data_apache_jira_20240701_20250701.csv -1`
+- Probably no need to run this as it falls outside Top 100.

 ### Chromium